oldme/harvests/README.markdown

-SwarmHarvest is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.
+Harvests library is an attempt to sort out the ugliness of the asynchronous callbacks without promises or control flow libraries.

-### Warning, still fairly beta, barely passing some tests.
-I want your feedback!

 An harvest handles the dependencies calls, you don't have to describe the flow.
 The main idea is to create an environment where you continue to use asynchronous functions as usual but with a syntax that resemble synchronous calls.